fastrivertech/fhir-mpi/messages/match.md

 | Resource | 1..1 | Patient |  This parameter provides a set of mandatory patient information for the EMPI to match. |
 | MatchOption | 0..1 | Boolean | This parameter is EMPI-specific and specifies logic for the matching algorithm.
 An EMPI interprets the meaning of this parameter and also can introduce more match options.
 For Oracle OHMPI, MatchOption is *matchUpdate*.
 For FHIR R4 default, MatchOption is *onlyCertainMatches*. |

-FHIR R4 $match operation specifies parameters onlyCertainMatches and count.
-Not everyone EMPI is mandatory to support them.
+FHIR R4 $match operation specifies parameters *onlyCertainMatches* and *count*.
+An EMPI is not mandatory to support them.

 ## 6.1.3 Response Message